 Where you're travelling from

-The rules for bringing your pet cat, dog or ferret into the UK depend on whether you’re coming from:
+The rules for bringing your pet cat, dog or ferret into Great Britain (England, Wales and Scotland) depend on what country you’re coming from.

 - Azores and Madeira